Source: Courtesy of Wikimedia Commons

 Allen Patrick Willie was born into a small Carrier (Dakelh) community on the Nautley reserve in British Columbia’s central interior.
 The reserve is located on the north side of the Nautley River (mistakenly labelled the Stellako River on maps published between 1930 and 1966), which connects Fraser Lake with the Nechako River, within the traditional territory of the Fraser Lake Indian Band.
 (The band became known as the Nadleh Whut’en First Nation and the Stellat’en First Nation in 1990.)
 During the late 19th and early 20th centuries residents of the region had experienced rapid social, economic, and cultural changes, which were catalyzed by the construction of the Grand Trunk Pacific Railway, completed in 1914.
 Subsequently, wage labour became increasingly available as Euro-American settlement and mining intensified.
 Subsistence and trade that had traditionally centred on hunting, fishing, and trapping persisted, but state-imposed regulations pushed the Carrier from communal usage of land towards family-based ownership, a process that was facilitated by pressure to register private traplines in the 1920s and 1930s.

-Among these changes, the effort to assimilate indigenous children into settler culture had far-reaching consequences for the Carrier community.
-Duncan Campbell Scott*, the deputy superintendent general of the Department of Indian Affairs (DIA), had arranged for a 1920 amendment to the Indian Act that made it mandatory for indigenous children to attend residential schools and illegal for them to enrol in other educational institutions.
+Among these changes, the effort to assimilate Indigenous children into settler culture had far-reaching consequences for the Carrier community.
+Duncan Campbell Scott*, the deputy superintendent general of the Department of Indian Affairs (DIA), had arranged for a 1920 amendment to the Indian Act that made it mandatory for Indigenous children between the ages of 7 and 15 to attend a day, industrial, or boarding (residential) school as may be designated by the superintendent general.
+The amendment also made provision for parents or guardians to be fined and/or jailed for up to ten days if they did not comply with authorities three days after receiving notice.
 Many Carrier saw the advantages that official instruction might offer to their people by helping them adapt to a changing society, and they had called for the creation of local day schools that would incorporate their customs and culture into the curriculum.
 The Carrier had first asked the federal government to grant them access to public education in 1867, and they repeated the request into the 1920s, although very few Carrier children went to school before 1922.
 The residential schools – funded by the government in collaboration with the country’s major churches [see Émile Grouard; George Holmes*; Joseph Hugonard*] – were intended to assimilate children into Euro-Canadian society by removing them from the influence of their families, communities, and cultures.
 Within this context, and under the authority of the Oblates of Mary Immaculate, the Fraser Lake Indian Boarding School was opened on 17 Jan.
 1922 near the middle of the south shore of the lake; it was renamed the Lejac Indian Residential School nine years later.

 Such factors contributed to Allen’s decision to run away in January 1937.
 It was his second attempt; the first time he was caught and subjected to corporal punishment.
 After Oblate bishop Jean-Louis-Antoine Coudert denied permission for Allen and fellow students Andrew Paul, John Michael (also known as Michel and Jack), Maurice Justin (also known as Justa Maurice), and Paul Alex to return to their community for a New Year’s gathering, they fled the school late in the afternoon of 1 January.
 Although Alex turned back, the four other boys, dressed in light clothing, followed the Grand Trunk Pacific Railway southeast before attempting to cross Fraser Lake.
 The temperature dropped from -4ºF to -22ºF, the ice was buried under five to six inches of snow, and they soon found themselves travelling in the dark.